zacharyyates/rusticle/README.md

 rusticle
 ========

-A ranging bow reticle for rust.
+A rock and bow reticle for rust - with autorun.
 Use at your own risk, you might be banned :(

 How to use it
 -------------